line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/statements.md

 ### Delete from clause

-To build a delete from clause in the delete statement, you can use `deleteFrom()` and pass [Entity](entities.md) to specify the entity to delete.
+Use `deleteFrom()` and pass [Entity](entities.md) to specify the entity to delete when building a delete from clause in the delete statement.

 ```kotlin
 deleteFrom(